CLNEulalia/Express-Intro/readme.md

 The first key feature that Express provides is simple and easy routing.

 A *route* is a path and an HTTP verb.
 Express contains a method for each HTTP verb which in turn accepts a path as the first argument then some number of callback functions.
-Each callback is given two objects and a function: one object representing the request, one object representing our response and a function representing the next callback.
+We'll start with just one callback function.

+In the example below, the callback function is given two arguments: the first represents the HTTP request object, and the second represents the HTTP response object.

 Let's update `index.js`.
 Add this above `app.listen()`: